octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

 no `clip`, no `chroma`, no `qdrant`, no `pgvector`, no `openai-embeddings` helper, no `cohere`, no `voyageai`.
-The optional `audio` extra brings `sherpa-onnx` (offline ASR), `av`, and `tinytag`; that is the *only* non-text modality with anything resembling extraction logic in mirage itself, and it is a text-conversion fallback (audio → transcript).
+The optional `audio` extra brings `sherpa-onnx` (offline ASR), `av`, and `tinytag`; that is the *only* non-text modality with anything resembling extraction logic in Mirage itself, and it is a text-conversion fallback (audio → transcript).

 | Modality | Mirage built-in path | Native multimodal? |